QamT/Pimp-My-Ride/README.md

 ### Motivation

 I wanted to gain further experience building a static website with vanilla js.
 The goal is to create a seo friendly, responsive, and accessible website with a clean design.
-The website should also be also have great performance.
+The website should also have great performance.

 ### Contains
 - Scss to Css compilation